m101yosef/m101yosef.github.io/content/_index.md

     content:
       username: admin
       text: |-
        Machine Learning Engineer at ERTAQY.
 Leveraging a background in Statistics and Computer Science to build data-driven software solutions.
 Focused on practical model deployment and data analysis.
-Previously developed 'AQSA', a chatbot and forecasting tool for small businesses.
+Previously developed 'AQSA', a chatbot and forecasting tool for small businesses

        [Read more >>](/about)
     design: